-Year Ended I Year Ended December 31,
+Year Ended D ecember 31,

-2016 2015
+2018 2017

-Audit Fees(1) \$ 535,000 \$ 386,000
+Audit Fees(1) \$ 1,300,000 \$ 660,000

-Audit Related Fees(2) 2,000
+Audit Related Fees(2) -

-Tax Fees(3) 124,750 127,000
+Tax Fees(3) 125,650 96,260

-All Other Fees(4)
+All Other Fees(4) -

-Total \$ 661,750 \$ 513,000
+Total \$ 1,425,650 \$ 756,260

-- 1) Audit Fees consist of fees billed for professional services performed by Ernst & Young LLP for the audit of our annual consolidated financial statements, the review of interim consolidated financial statements, and related services that are normally provided in connection with registration statements.
-Included in the 2015 Audit Fees are fees billed in connection with our December 2015 "at-the-market" offering.
-Included in the 2016 Audit Fees are fees billed in connection with the extension of our 2015 "at-the-market" offering and other transactions. - (2) Audit Related Fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements.
-There were no such fees incurred by the Company in 2015.
-Included in the 2016 Audit Related Fees are fees billed in connection with the use of an accounting research tool. - (3) Tax Fees consist of fees for professional services, including tax compliance, tax consulting, Internal Revenue Service Section 382 analysis, research and development tax credit analysis and tax advisory services performed by Ernst & Young LLP. - (4) There were no such fees incurred in 2016 or 2015.
+- (1) Audit Fees consist of fees billed for professional services performed by Ernst & Young LLP for the audit of our annual consolidated financial statements, the review of interim consolidated financial statements, and related services that are normally provided in connection with registration statements.
+Included in the 2017 and 2018 Audit Fees are fees billed in connection with our debt offerings, follow-on offerings and at-the-market offerings. - (2) Audit Related Fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements.
+There were no such fees in 2018 or 2017. - (3) Tax Fees consist of fees for professional services, including tax compliance, tax consulting, Internal Revenue Service Section 382 analysis, research and development tax credit analysis and tax advisory services performed by Ernst & Young LLP. - (4) There were no such fees incurred in 2018 or 2017.